michailsavvas/BackgammonRL/README.md

 The project is titled "An AI Agent for Backgammon".
 The goal is to develop a smart AI agent to play backgammon.
 We follow Gerald Tesauro’s approach and use reinforcement learning with a sigmoid linear evaluation function and a neural network evaluation function.

-Keywords: backgammon, TD-learning, reinforcement learning, limited tree search, adversarial game, neural networks
+Keywords: backgammon, TD-learning, reinforcement learning, limited tree search, adversarial game, neural networks.

 The final report for the project is located in the file "final.pdf".